newtonlb/creditshelf-solution/README.md

 - No proper error handling (catch expeptions, return http error codes)
 - Interface is not friendly

-If possible, I will update this repository with thos improvements.
+If possible, I will update this repository with these improvements.